 Before I descended the stairway, I looked back at the grave site.
 The two cemetery workers were scooping up the last dregs of earth and tossing it into Cody's final resting place.
 The minister's sermon burned in my ears:

 Earth to earth; ashes to ashes; dust to dust.

 The blind man was no longer standing at the cemetery gates.
 I wondered where he lived, how he got home, and what kind of assistance he needed.
 Did he have a wife or girlfriend or children?
 If there was a woman in his life, how did he initially judge her?
 I mean isn't chemistry important when choosing a mate?
 Was it simply by touch or was the scent of her body or sweetness in her voice enough to turn him on?
 And how did he lose his sight?
 Was it a slow descent into darkness or sudden lights out?
-Still, maybe it wasn't such a bad thing being sightless, not having to endure all the disgusting looks from people eager to shit on your parade.
+Still, I contemplated, maybe it wasn't such a bad thing being sightless, never having to endure all the disgusting looks from people eager to shit on your parade.